-There are quite a few scholarships in cybersecurity and we have highlighted some of the best ones for women.
-This list of scholarships is not exhaustive and we encourage all students to do their own research on available women in cybersecurity scholarships.
+There are quite a few scholarships in cybersecurity, and we have highlighted some of the best ones for women.
+This list of scholarships is not exhaustive, and we encourage all students to do their research on available women in cybersecurity scholarships.

 CyberCorps: Scholarship for Service

 The U.S. Government will pay for your education in return for service defending America’s Cyberspace.
-The CyberCorps: Scholarship for Service program provides cybersecurity scholarships for undergraduate and graduate students in studying at participating institutions.
-This scholarship is not just for women, but women and minorities are encouraged to apply.
+The CyberCorps: Scholarship for Service program provides cybersecurity scholarships for undergraduate and graduate students studying at participating institutions.
+This scholarship is not for women.
+But, women and minorities should apply.
 After graduation, recipients must work for the U.S. Government for a period equal to the scholarship length.